- Instructions for Form 1040-NR-EZ - Introductory Material

 Married persons who live apart.

 Some married persons who have a child and who do not live with their spouse can file as single.
-If you meet all five of the following tests and you are a married resident of Canada, Mexico, or South Korea, or you are a married U.S. national, check the box on line 1.
+If you meet all five of the following tests and you are a married resident of Canada, Mexico, or South Korea, you are a married business apprentice or student from India eligible for the benefits of Article 21(2) of the U.S.-India Income Tax Treaty, or you are a married U.S. national, check the box on line 1.

 You file a separate return from your spouse.

-You can claim a dependency exemption for the child (on Form 1040NR) or the child's other parent claims him or her as a dependent under the rules for children of divorced or separated parents.
+You could have claimed the child as a dependent (on Form 1040-NR) or the child's other parent claims him or her as a dependent under the rules for children of divorced or separated parents.
 See Form 8332, Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent.

 An adopted child is always treated as your own child.
 An adopted child includes a child lawfully placed with you for legal adoption.